slarmoo/.github/profile/essentials/discord/discord.md

 We use the peer chat service [Discord](https://discord.com/) to ask and answer questions, as well as get online help from the TAs and Instructor.

+> [!IMPORTANT]
-Use the following invite to join our discussion server:
+> Use the following invite to join our discussion server:
 > [https://discord.gg/d6Q5RsxHXz](https://discord.gg/d6Q5RsxHXz)

 From a desktop computer, you can use Discord from your browser.
 From your phone you will need to install the application from the app store.